skazanyNaGlany/qnas/README.md

 QNAS is quick and simple NAS server, designed for Open PS2 Loader and the Raspberry Pi.

-It is booting in 10 seconds, and has support for most popular file systems like FAT32, EXFAT, NTFS, EXT2, EXT3, EXT4, BTRFS, F2FS, XFS.
+It is booting in 10 seconds, and has support for most popular file systems like FAT32, EXFAT, NTFS, EXT2, EXT3, EXT4, BTRFS.

 After boot it will serve your USB stick at `\\192.168.1.5\sda1`